 The Shmita Prizes

 Jewish tradition is rooted in ritual objects, texts, music and practices that facilitate both a personal and collective engagement with the Jewish cycle of the year.
-At Hazon and with our international partners, we are harnessing the power of the arts to explore the wisdom teachings and the contemporary practices of shmita.
-The Shmita Prizes award artists – from all levels of experience and age groups – for works of art that bring into focus the relevancy and application of shmita values in our contemporary world.
-These art works will offer creative avenues with which to prepare for, mark and engage with the shmitah year.
+At Hazon and with our international partners, we harnessed the power of the arts to explore the intersection of the shmita wisdom teachings with contemporary Jewish life.
+The Shmita Prizes award artists and creatives – from all levels of experience and age groups – for works of art that bring into focus the relevancy and application of shmita values in our contemporary world.
+These art works offer creative avenues with which to prepare for, mark and engage with the shmita year.

-The Shmita Prizes invites works in the following artistic categories:
+The Shmita Prizes Invited Works in the Following Artistic Categories

 Mazel Tov!
 Thank you to all who entered.